saulpierotti/markdown_notebook/MP.md

 	* It can be difficult to understand when I am at convergence
 * In certain conditions the Bayesian analysis consistently overestimates the probability of clades, when compared with ML

-# Molecular clock calibration
+# Ultrametric trees
+* Ultrametric trees represent divergence time using branch lenght: they are also called time trees
+* In order to build a time tree I need a measure of the time of divergence, which is usually obtained from studying the number of substitutions in a brnach: a molecular clock
 * The simplest molecular clock assumes constant substitution rate, and this is really unlikely in nature
+* The time of divergence can be calculated from the substitution rate and the observed number of substitutions (which is the branch lenght!)
+$$t = bl/\mu$$
 * Different branches tend to evolve at different rates, and we can take account of this by using a relaxed clock
+* A strict clock assumes constant $\mu$ across all branches
+* The likelyhood test ratio (LTR) can be used to test the suitability of a strict clock on the dataset
+$$LTR = 2 (\log L_{clock}-\log L_{non-clock}) \qquad L \mbox{ is the likelyhood of the dataset under the given model}$$
 * Closely related organisms tend to have similar substitution rates
+	* I can probably assume a strict clock among subspecies, but probably not among different species
-	* Substitution rates are affected by generation time, DNA repair, and other factors
+* Substitution rates are affected by generation time, DNA repair, selection regime, UV exposure, and other factors
+* The relative rate test compares the substitution rates of sister nodes using an outgroup as a reference
+* The Tajima test checks the difference among the number of characters shared by the outgroup and only one of the 2 ingroups and that shared with the other ingroup
+	* I expect the same number of non-shared mutation among the 2 ingroups and the outgroup under a strict clock
+* The branch lenght test compares the deviation of the distance from the root to the leaf with the average root-leaf distance in the tree
+* The local clock is a generalization of the strict clock: it assumes a different strict clock for each branch
+	* The mutation rate remains constant in a single branch through time
+* The autocorrelated relaxed clock is similar to the local clock in that assumes a possibly different clock for each branch, but it enforces more constraints
+	* It assumes that closer branches will have a more similar clock than far branches
+	* This is biologically justified by the fact that similar OTUs will share triats that affect the clock in similar ways
+	* In practice the rates of the branches originating from a node are drawn from a distribution centered on the rate of the parental branch
+* The general relaxed clock assumes that each branch has a different substitution rate, but these rates are drawn from the same distribution
+	* By enforcing the rates to come from a pre-determined distribution, it is effectly less heavily parameterized than a local clock
+* Non-parametric rate smoothing (NPRS) is another approach used for the calculation of substitution rates
+	* It relaxes the assumption of a molecular clock by using a least squares smoothing of local estimates of substitution rates
+	* For each node $k$ I calculate a value $r_k$ as
+$$ r_k = (\mu_1 - \mu_2)^2+(\mu_1 - \mu_3)^2$$
+	* $\mu_1$ is the rate of the branch that leads to node $k$, $\mu_2$ and $\mu_3$ is the rate of the branches from node $k$ to its 2 children
+	* $r_k$ will be 0 if all the rates are equal, and bigger than 0 if they differ in any way
+	* I then calculate a global value for the tree $R$ by summing $r$ over all the nodes
+$$ R = \sum_k r_k$$
+	* When I fit the model to the data, I also try to minimize $R$
+	* Basically I am penalizing sharp rate transitions among branches
+	* I can use the $R$ as a prior in a Bayesian framework

+# Molecular clock calibration
 * We can get a reference point from geological information (i.e. when two landmasses separated)
 	* Geological time references are frequently really uncertain, since they happen in long timescales
 * The fossil record is quite uncertain, since it is discontinuous
 	* For many species I don’t have a fossil available, or I can have fossils only in specific timepoints with long gaps in between them
 	* Fossil preservation can influence my time estimate and also the attribution of the fossil to a certain clade.
-	* If the fossil is really uncomplete or degraded I cannot be sure of the clade it belongs to (!)
+	* If the fossil is really uncomplete or degraded I cannot be sure of the clade it belongs to!
 	* In general, from a fossil I can get a lower time boundary
-		* A fossil of a clade tells me that te clade itself cannot be more recent than the fossil, but it can be older (!)
+		* A fossil of a clade tells me that te clade itself cannot be more recent than the fossil, but it can be older!
 * In Bayesian analysis I can use the time estimate as a prior
 	* In this way I can also model the time uncertainty (an hard minimum timeborder and a more flexible maximum time border) by tweaking the prior probability distribution
 	* Usually an exponential distribution is used as a model for fossil-record timepoints, since it reflects the soft-hard boundary pair